iExecBlockchainComputing/iexec-sdk/README.md

 # --encrypted-dataset-dir <path>
-iexec tee init # create the TEE folder tree structure iexec tee encrypt-dataset # generate a key and encrypt the dataset from "original-dataset" iexec tee generate-beneficiary-keys # generate a beneficiary key pair to encrypt and decrypt the results iexec tee push-secret # push the secret for the beneficiary iexec tee push-secret --secret-file [secretPath] # specify a file path for reading the secret
+iexec tee init # create the TEE folder tree structure iexec tee encrypt-dataset # generate a key and encrypt the dataset from "original-dataset" iexec tee encrypt-dataset --algorithm scone # generate a key and encrypt the dataset from "original-dataset" with Scone iexec tee generate-beneficiary-keys # generate a beneficiary key pair to encrypt and decrypt the results iexec tee push-secret # push the secret for the beneficiary iexec tee push-secret --secret-file [secretPath] # specify a file path for reading the secret